mina-tang/RecipeForSuccess/index.md

 ## And That's a Wrap!
 There is no universal formula, but a mix of creativity, boldness, and hard work should do the trick.
 It's time for Gertrude to take over Hollywood! 👏

+Thanks for joining us through this cinematic journey, see you at the theaters! 🎬